 UNIVERSITY

-My academic record leaves a lot to me desired.
+My academic record leaves a lot to be desired.
 Actually I have been to university twice.
 Once in SA where I studied architecture and received the interrelated degrees of B. Building Arts and B. Architecture.
-Then very late in life I did a MSc in Building Conservation and Management at Heriot-Watt near Edinburgh, but done remotely except for exams.
+Then very late in life I did a MSc in Building Conservation and Management at Heriot-Watt near Edinburgh, mostly done remotely except for exams.

 As a setting, it was idylic.
 A short walk or cycle from the Cape Recife nature reserve with its lighthouse, water purification ponds full of birds and less used beaches.
 I visited often on my own and saw monkeys, some mongooses and even a large baboon, most likely wandered down from the distant mountains.